-Susan is co-chair, along with Kristina Supler, of KJK’s Education Law and Student Defense Practice Group.
-She and Kristina also co-chair the firm’s Criminal, Cyber and White-Collar Practice Group.
+Susan is co-chair, along with Kristina Supler, of KJK’s Student & Athlete Defense/Title IX Practice Group.
+She and Kristina also co-chair the firm’s Criminal, Cyber & White-Collar Practice Group.

-Susan has gained a national reputation for representing students and professors in campus Title IX cases.
+Susan has gained a national reputation for representing student and professors in Title IX cases.
 She is routinely hired as a student advisor for the campus investigation and hearing phase of proceedings and is also retained to handle subsequent university level appeals.
 Susan is certified in restorative justice, and has also guided students through informal resolution, including mediation and restorative justice.
-Her talent as a student advisor has led to her representing Greek organizations and athletes, as well as other professionals accused of sexual harassment.
+Her talent as a student advisor has led to her representing Greek organizations and athletes, as well as other professionals accused of sexual harassment and misconduct.
 When cases do not resolve at the university level, she has experience fighting in state and federal courts around the country to obtain favorable outcomes for her clients.

 Given her experience representing individuals with mental health issues and the rise in students facing parallel criminal charges, Susan’s skills are frequently called upon in the criminal justice system.
-Susan partners with Kristina to represent people of all ages charged with crimes in the state and federal systems.
+Susan partners with Kristina to represent adults and juveniles charged with crimes in the state and federal systems.
 Their clients have faced a variety of charges ranging from misdemeanors to high-level felonies.